Badou Jack: Jack vs. Pascal

 Next Jack would be booked for another world title fight, set for 28 December 2019 against the champion Jean Pascal (34–6–1, 20 KO's) for the WBA (Regular) light-heavyweight title and WBC Silver light heavyweight titles.
+The fight took place at State Farm Arena in Atlanta on the undercard of Gervonta Davis vs. Yuriorkis Gamboa.
 Pascal was ranked #3 by the WBC at light heavyweight.
+The card was televised on Showtime.
+The card marked the first time since 1998, in which a world title was contested in Atlanta.
+Pascal was ready to put on another performance in the US, but admitted Jack was a tough opponent.
+Both weighed 174½ pounds for the contest.

 It was a close hard fought fight, where Pascal had the better start, winning the majority of the opening rounds and scoring a knockdown at the end of a right hook in round 4.
 However, Jack found his way back into the fight, using his jab and body punches to render damage to his opponent and win rounds.
 In the 12th and final round Jack returned the knockdown favor and dropped Pascal to the canvas with a overhand right and a flurry of right hooks.
 Even despite his success in the middle- and later rounds, and the big knockdown in the 12th, Jack once again found himself on the losing end of a close fight, losing by a somewhat controversial split decision (114–112, 112–114, 112–114).

 According to CompuBox Fight Stats, Pascal landed 155 of 556 punches thrown (28%) while Jack had a bigger output, landing 244 of 632 punches thrown (39%).
 Due to the controversial result, talks of an immediate rematch started right away, with both parties interested in making it happen during 2020.

+Pascal acknowledged the fight was close, but adamant he did enough to win and claimed there was no robbery.
+As per the split decision outcome, Jack felt he did enough to win and asked Pascal if he would give him a rematch, to which Pascal replied, "Anytime."
+The event was attended by 14,129 fans, a near sell-out.

+Mayweather Promotions' CEO Leonard Ellerbe spoke to reporters after the fight.
+He said.
+“We just can’t seem to catch a break.
+I feel bad, each and every fight he comes out there, he gives it his all.
+He’s come up short a few times.”
+The comment was in regards to many close world title decisions not going in Jack's favor.